What's new with the console?

 -

-You can clone clusters that use automatic scaling in the new console, but you can only create new clusters if you want to manually scale them or use managed scaling.
+You can clone clusters that use automatic scaling in the console, but you can only create new clusters if you want to manually scale them or use managed scaling.

-Capability | New console | Old console |
+Capability | Console |

 Terminology: Amazon EMR cluster node types |